 Below is an article that was contributed to the South Carolina Picture Project by Bill Segars of Hartsville.
 It originally appeared in his local paper, The Darlington New & Press.
 It was published in August of 2015.

 We’re back in Darlington County this week, though barely.
-We have traveled to 1116 East Lynches River Road, southwest of Lamar, between Cartersville (United States Highway 76) and Carters Crossroads (United States Highway 401), on the border of Darlington, Lee, and Florence counties at Fair Hope Church.
+We have traveled to 1116 East Lynches River Road, southwest of Lamar, between Cartersville (United States Highway 76) and Carters Crossroads (United States Highway 401), on the border of Darlington County, Lee County, and Florence County at Fair Hope Church.
 I give you this much direction because if you haven’t been to a funeral here, you probably don’t have a clue as to where this church is.
 Based on the limited location information that I had in 2006, I had a hard time finding it, and I wasn’t going to a funeral.

 Fair Hope had its beginning in 1872 as the direct result of one man, or certainly one family, the Commander family.
 Captain Joseph Commander was born into a Presbyterian family that attended Mount Zion Presbyterian Church in the Sumter District (now Sumter County) in 1800.
 When he acquired land on the Darlington District side of Lynches River, he found most of his good neighbors to be either Baptist or Methodist.
 So Captain Commander, a veteran of the War with Mexico, helped form Lynchburg Presbyterian Church in 1855.
 Keep that church name in mind; you may see it again, because Lynchburg Presbyterian still stands today.
 The main problem with Lynchburg Presbyterian was its location.
 In order for the Commander family to get there, they were required to make a fourteen-mile round trip by wagon over bumpy roads and crossing the Lynches River on a ferry each Sunday.
 This was a trip they made for seventeen years.